 Order a Green Waste Station

-For $96 per station, a full waste station will be delivered, set up prior to your event and cleared out after the event.
+For $96 per station, a full waste station will be delivered, set up prior to your event, and cleared out after the event.
 If you prefer to set up and take down the waste station yourself, there is a $64 fee for delivery and pick-up of all components (up to three stations).
-We suggest 2 volunteers or 1 trained porter to work each Green Waste Station.
-For a fee of $32/hr, a trained porter from WFF can manage the station.
+Two volunteers or 1 trained porter are required to cover each Green Waste Station.
+For a fee of $32.32/hr, a trained porter from WFF can manage the station.
 One large yellow tote is included for each 200 people, unless otherwise indicate in the notes section of the request form.Order a Green Waste Station

-For smaller events of less than 100 people, you can rent a single compost tote by completing the Rent-A-Tote Order form below.
+For events with less than 100 people, you can rent a single compost tote by completing the order form below.
 This option is best suited for indoor events with fewer than 100 people.
-Through Rent-A-Tote, up to four 65-gallon composting totes will be delivered to your event for a total cost of $32.
+Through Rent-A-Tote, up to four 65-gallon composting totes will be delivered to your event for a total cost of $32.32.

 Totes will be collected at the end of the event and contents will be composted.Rent-A-Tote

 Do you want to offer composting at a small event or gathering (fewer than 30 people) but don’t have much of a budget?
 Contact our office (email@example.com) for alternative options.
 Students are encouraged to check out the Student Sustainability Board for resources and funding, especially for larger events.

 There are many resources available to help you compost at your event.
 Click here to learn more about how to recruit volunteers to staff the waste stations, access signage to communicate your waste efforts to event goers, and market your efforts to the community.Learn More